d3r3kk/java-taskbar-ex/README.md

 ## Requirements

-- Java 17 or higher
+- Java 11 or higher (only JDK21 is tested, but they will all work)
 - Maven

 ## Building and Running